KR15H-5/bigO-showdown/README.md

 - ⏱️ Test your speed and accuracy
 - 🏆 Compete for high scores
 - 📚 Learn and improve your Big O notation skills
+- 🎓 Access curated learning resources to boost your knowledge

 ## 🚦 How to Play